gsoft-inc/wl-squide/docs/reference/i18next/i18nextPlugin.md

 ### Detect the user language

-Whenever a plugin instance is created, the user language should be detected immediatly by calling the `detectUserLanguage` function.
+Whenever a plugin instance is created, the user's language should always be detected immediatly using the `detectUserLanguage` function.

 ```ts !#7
 import { i18nextPlugin } from "@squide/i18next";